 What is State Question 802?

-State Question 802 is an initiative petition that will give Oklahoma voters the chance on June 30, 2020 to expand Medicaid to cover low-income adults in Oklahoma beginning no later than July 1, 2021.
+State Question 802 was an initiative petition that gave Oklahoma voters the chance to expand Medicaid to cover low-income adults in Oklahoma beginning no later than July 1, 2021.
+SQ 802 passed on June 30, 2020, receiving 50.45 percent of the vote.

-The ballot initiative is run by the group Yes on SQ 802: Oklahomans Decide Healthcare.
+The ballot initiative was run by the group Yes on SQ 802: Oklahomans Decide Healthcare.
 Medicaid expansion in Oklahoma would cover approximately 200,000 people.

-To date, Oklahoma is one of just 14 states that has not expanded its Medicaid programs to include low-income working adults.
+At the time of passage, Oklahoma was one of just 14 states that had not expanded its Medicaid programs to include low-income working adults.
 Thirty-six states and Washington, DC have expanded Medicaid.
 Medicaid expansion was authorized by the Affordable Care Act and became available to states in 2014.

 The ballot initiative process in Oklahoma began in April 2019, when two Oklahoma women, Kelly Smalley and Erin Taylor, filed a petition with the Oklahoma Secretary of State.
 It was designated State Question 802 (SQ 802) by the Secretary of State’s office.
 The Oklahoma Supreme Court rejected a legal challenge to the petition filed by the Oklahoma Council of Public Affairs, which cleared the way for SQ 802 to move forward.